Guilt and Boundaries

 Here’s what we’ll do together

-Therapy with me is collaborative, practical and focused on lasting change.
+Therapy with me is collaborative, practical and focused on meaningful change.

 We work on: